 Tell us what you thought about the show.
 Tweet @barbicancentre using #Bankonit to join the conversation.
 Or add your comments to our Facebook page.

-Part of Families at the Barbican
+Families at the Barbican

 Co-commissioned by the Barbican, Theatre-Rites and Create London, in association with Warwick Arts Centre and the Department of Economics of the University of Warwick.